Is your revenue team ready for what's next?

 One practical reason that many leads are overlooked or ignored is that Sales teams simply don’t have the capacity to follow up with every lead.
 It is only natural that Salespeople and Sales Development Reps (SDRs) cherry-pick leads, or worse, that processes have been implemented that result in second-lead syndrome.
 Either way, potential opportunities are being left on the table.

-Intelligent Virtual Assistants powered by Artificial Intelligence (AI) offer a remedy to second-lead syndrome.
-By augmenting your team with AI Assistants who follow up with every Automation Qualified Lead (AQL), B2B organizations can better identify the lead’s role within a company and the buying groups within the account before handing over Sales-ready leads to your SDR or Sales team.
+Revenue Digital Assistants powered by Artificial Intelligence (AI) offer a remedy to second-lead syndrome.
+By augmenting your team with Revenue Digital Assistants who follow up with every Automation Qualified Lead (AQL), B2B organizations can better identify the lead’s role within a company and the buying groups within the account before handing over Sales-ready leads to your SDR or Sales team.

 Since the group of “conversation ready” (i.e. truly interested) AQLs is much smaller than the total number of incoming leads, your SDR or Sales team will be able to give every single one of these Sales-ready leads the attention they deserve; all without having to increase the size of your teams or having to put extra work in their queue.